N4m3N1ck/CTF-Writeups/Try Hack Me/Light.md

 <img src="./image.png" width=400>

-In response you receive a password to the user.
-Considering the fact that this is a database, we can assume that SQL injection is a possible attack vector.
+In response, you receive a password from the user.
+Because this is a database, we can assume that SQL injection is a possible attack vector.
 So we can try something simple like:

 <img src="./image-1.png" width=400>